EricTran99/group-project-3/README.md

 ### Part 2: Create the Project Database and Import Data

 In this section, using QuickDBD, we sketched an ERD to form a table schema of the three CSV files we created in Part 1 above.
 We identified the dependencies between each table (primary and foreign keys), their relationships (one-one/one-many, many-one) and the relevant datatypes for each column.
 We created a SQL database (project_db) in Postgres through pgAdmin.
-Table Schema sql file generated through our ERD diagram in QuickDBD was uploaded to create table structure and dependencies. csv files generated in Part 1 were imported into relevant tables using python code using python SQLAlchemy in Juypter Notebook.
-Select queries were run both in pgAdmin and python.
+CSV files generated in Part 1 were imported into relevant tables using python code (to_sql.py) using python SQLAlchemy in Visual Studio Code.
+In order to create the connection between python and postgres, we installed psycopg2 (PostgreSQL adapter).

-**Files We Created:**
- - Schema: QuickDBD-VIC ROAD ACCIDENTS DATA 1_1_2006 to 1_11_2020.sql
+**ERD Diagram:**
  - ERD Diagram: QuickDBD-VIC ROAD ACCIDENTS DATA 1_1_2006 to 1_11_2020.png

-**ERD Diagram:**

 ![QuickDBD-VIC ROAD ACCIDENTS DATA 1_1_2006 to 1_11_2020](https://github.com/Nisloen/group-project-3/assets/132874272/30eae2a9-fd5c-4002-a01e-f80679369893)

 **Resource Files We Used:**